When Can I Apply for U.S. Citizenship?

 See the resources listed below for more details on these related requirements.

-For details on all the rules and exceptions described above, including tips on how to prove you qualify for one of the exceptions, see the book Becoming a U.S. Citizen: A Guide to the Law, Exam, & Interview, by Ilona Bray (Nolo).
+For details on all the rules and exceptions described above, including tips on how to prove you qualify for one of the exceptions, see the book Becoming a U.S. Citizen: A Guide to the Law, Exam, & Interview, by Ilona Bray (Nolo) or click the image above.
 And if you would like a personal analysis of your situation, consult an experienced immigration attorney.